 All of our product candidates are still in the preclinical stage, and their risk of failure is high.
 Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies that support our planned INDs in the U.S., or similar applications in other jurisdictions.
 We cannot be certain of the timely completion or outcome of our preclinical testing and studies and cannot predict if the FDA or other regulatory authorities will accept our proposed clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of our programs.
 It is also possible that the FDA may require changes to our proposed clinical development programs.
-For example, the proposed formulation of the NT-0200 development candidate for our DM1 program contains an excipient in quantities that are in excess of current FDA guidance.
-To address that issue, FDA may require us to reformulate the NT-0200 development candidate to bring the excipient within current guidance and conduct any necessary stability testing of the reformulated candidate product.
-While we believe reformulation of the NT-0200 development candidate may not be required, we cannot guarantee that FDA will agree.
-Further, even if we are required by FDA to reformulate the NT-0200 development candidate, we believe we will be able to do so in a timely manner without adversely affecting the expected timing of the fourth quarter of CY2022 for our planned IND filing for our DM1 program.
+For example, our nonclinical studies for our DM1 program are using a proposed formulation of the NT-0200 development candidate that contains an excipient in quantities in excess of current FDA guidance.
+We believe that no additional nonclinical studies or modifications to the planned nonclinical toxicology studies related to the concentration of the excipient in the formulation will be needed to support clinical development.
 We cannot assure you that this will be the case, however.
 It is also impossible to predict when or if any of our product candidates will complete clinical trials evaluating their safety and effectiveness in humans or will receive regulatory approval.
-To obtain the requisite regulatory approvals to market and sell any of our product candidates, we must demonstrate through extensive preclinical studies and clinical trials that our PATrOLTM platform and product candidates are safe and effective in humans for use in each target indication.
+To obtain the regulatory approvals to market and sell any of our product candidates, we must demonstrate through extensive preclinical studies and clinical trials that our PATrOLTM platform and product candidates are safe and effective in humans for use in each target indication.
 To date, we have never advanced a product candidate into a clinical trial.
 Preclinical and clinical testing is expensive and can take many years to complete, and the outcome is inherently uncertain.
 Failure can occur at any time during the preclinical or clinical trial process.
 Our preclinical programs may experience delays or may never advance to clinical trials, which would adversely affect our ability to obtain regulatory approvals or commercialize these programs on a timely basis or at all, which would have an adverse effect on our business, financial condition and results of operations.